-If you are a parent, relative or carer of a young men, we provide free mentoring and counselling for guys aged 12-25 (counselling) or 13-18 (mentoring).
+If you are a parent, relative or carer of a young man, we provide free mentoring and counselling for guys aged 12-25 (counselling) or 13-18 (mentoring).

-Counselling provides additional help for a young guy to get through tough times.
-A counsellor is a trained professional who can provide the young man with tips on how to deal with relationship difficulties, anger management, bullying, impulse control or mild depression and anxiety.
+Counselling provides additional support for a young guy to get through tough times.
+A counsellor is a trained professional who can help him deal with relationship difficulties, anger management, bullying, impulse control or mild depression and anxiety.

-If you think your son would benefit from either mentoring, counselling or both simply fill out this online referral and we'll be in touch within two business days.
+If you think your son would benefit from mentoring, counselling or both simply fill out this online referral and we'll be in touch within 2 business days.

 Other places that can help:

-- Reach Out provides a great online information service for young people and their parents
+Reach Out: A great online information service for young people and their parents.

-If you feel that we’ve been able to help or make a difference to your family or someone you know, then you might like to contribute to helping us support other young men.
-You could do that in a few ways:
+If we’ve been able to help or make a difference to your family or someone you know, then you might like to help us do the same for other young men in need.

 Here are a few ways to show support:

 Send us feedback: Telling us about the difference we’ve made in someone’s life is what gets us out of bed in the morning.
 It inspires us to keep doing what we do!